Seeds

 Maybe it's something to do with recreating the boyhood adventures of making a "den", but I think dens and sheds both come from some primeval male instinct towards the secluded cave and to hoarding.

 A shed shouldn't attract attention, it shouldn't be too inviting to the outsider (i.e. the rest of the world) it should be full of things that make the owner feel comfortable and for exactly those reasons make the outsider feel uncomfortable.
-A shed is a favourite old scruffy pair of slippers, absolute heaven if they belong to you, but unpleasantly off putting if they don't.
+A shed is a favourite old scruffy pair of slippers, absolute heaven if they belong to you, but a bit unpleasantly off putting if they don't.

 What to keep in this shed then?
 Tools for a start, garden and otherwise, although a proper shed tool is perfectly serviceable but preferably a bit rusty and with some history - Like the random collection of old spanners that I've got in an old whiskey bottle tin.
-I've got one spanner that I remember my granddad using to adjust my bike when I was 7 or 8 and a really big shiny one (ok so it's not perfect) that come to think of it , I probably "acquired" from my dad.
+I've got one spanner that I remember my granddad using to adjust my bike when I was 7 or 8 and a really big shiny one (ok so it's not perfect) that come to think of it, I probably "acquired" from my dad.
 I can't ever remember him or me having used it, but I used to love playing around with it when I was little and it's the one my own son always picks up and waves around when he spots it.

 Sheds should have a collection of useful things in jars or in those cabinets with a dozen or more little plastic drawers.
 There should be a large amount of something almost brand new but a bit out of the ordinary and therefore basically useless to the average mortal, though far too good not to warrant proper respect.